abbcfoundation/abbc-master/README.md

 # abbc-master (abbc v1.0.1)
-ABBC BlockChain With some changing
+ABBC BlockChain old version with some updated files This version of ABBC is compatible ubuntu 18.04 version.